 Occupation permits allow you to occupy land in any state forest for a fixed term.
-Occupation permits are granted under Section 35(1)(a) of the Forestry Act 1959 by the chief executive of the Department of National Parks, Sport and Racing (DNPSR).
+Occupation permits are granted under Section 35(1)(a) of the Forestry Act 1959 by the chief executive of the Department of Environment and Science (DES).

 Uses under occupation permits

 Occupation permits will only be granted if the chief executive is satisfied that your proposed use of the land meets the requirements of the relevant legislation and policy.